F5Networks/f5-azure-arm-templates/experimental/failover/same-net/via-api/n-nic/learning-stack/bigiq/README.md

 ## Example Command: ./deploy_via_bash.sh --adminUsername azureuser --authenticationType password --adminPasswordOrKey <value> --dnsLabel <value> --instanceName f5vm01 --numberOfExternalIps 1 --instanceType Standard_DS3_v2 --imageName AllTwoBootLocations --bigIqAddress <value> --bigIqUsername <value> --bigIqPassword <value> --bigIqLicensePoolName <value> --bigIqLicenseSkuKeyword1 OPTIONAL --bigIqLicenseUnitOfMeasure OPTIONAL --bigIpVersion 14.1.003000 --bigIpModules ltm:nominal --vnetAddressPrefix 10.0 --declarationUrl NOT_SPECIFIED --ntpServer 0.pool.ntp.org --timeZone UTC --customImage OPTIONAL --allowUsageAnalytics Yes --numberOfAdditionalNics 0 --additionalNicLocation OPTIONAL --managedRoutes NOT_SPECIFIED --tenantId <value> --clientId <value> --servicePrincipalSecret <value> --resourceGroupName <value> --azureLoginUser <value> --azureLoginPassword <value>
 ```

+## Post-Deployment Configuration Steps

+When performing an in-place upgrade of BIG-IP software v13.1.1 or later, you must complete the following steps to ensure that all the components required for failover are copied to the volume where the new version of BIG-IP is installed.
+To ensure traffic processing is not interrupted, F5 highly recommends upgrading the standby device, verifying failover functionality, and then upgrading the previously active device.

+From the volume to be upgraded on the standby device, you must edit **cs.dat** to allow inclusion of all files in **/config/cloud** in UCS backup.

+1. Remount the /usr directory as writable:
+  ``mount -o remount,rw /usr``

+2. Back up the cs.dat file:
+ ``cp /usr/libdata/configsync/cs.dat /usr/libdata/configsync/cs.dat.bak``

+3. Edit the cs.dat file:
+``vi /usr/libdata/configsync/cs.dat``

+4. In cs.dat, find the entry similar to the one below (the number between save and ignore may differ):
+**save.10100.ignore = (/config/cloud/*)**

+5. Change **ignore** to **file** in the save key, and remove the parentheses from the value:
+``save.10100.file = /config/cloud/*``

+6. Save the cs.dat file and exit the editor.

+7. Remount the **/usr** directory as read-only:
+``mount -o remount,ro /usr``

+8. Create a [UCS archive](https://support.f5.com/csp/article/K13132) in the BIG-IP UI (accept defaults):
+**System > Archives > Create > myUCS**

+9. Download myUCS.ucs locally.

+10. Install new ISO and reboot into upgraded volume.

+11. Boot into the newly upgraded volume.

+12. After verifying failover functionality, repeat steps 1-11 on the now-standby BIG-IP device.

+13. Following the upgrade, all the necessary files should be present and failover should work normally.
+To manually restore the UCS archive you created previously, use the following steps:
+    - From the upgraded volume, upload UCS file: **System > Archives > Upload > myUCS.uss**
+    - Restore the previously created UCS archive: **System > Archives > myUCS.ucs > Restore**

 ## Configuration Example

 The following is an example configuration diagram for this solution deployment.
 In this scenario, each BIG-IP has one NIC for management, one NIC for external traffic and one NIC for internal traffic.
 This is the traditional BIG-IP deployment model where data-plane, management and internal traffic is separate.
 The IP addresses in this example may be different in your implementation.

 ![Configuration Example](../images/azure-example-diagram.png)

 ## Post-Deployment Configuration